 In July 2008, the IP Law Clinic was one of only six law school clinics in the nation selected by the U.S. Patent and Trademark Office to participate in a two-year pilot program under which law students were granted limited recognition to practice law (while under attorney supervision) before the U.S. Patent and Trademark Office.
 This program has been extended and the IP Law Clinic continues its participation in the program today.

 The IP Law Clinic combines three of the finest traditions at UConn Law — its broad-based commitment to clinical and experiential education, its innovative approach to the study of intellectual property law and its dedication to serving the people of Connecticut.
-The IP Law Clinic operates independently of other legal clinics associated with UConn School of Law, but is a member of the UConn Entrepreneurship & Innovation Consortium, a collective initiative of the schools of Engineering and Business, the Office of the Provost and the Office of the Vice President of Research.
+The IP Law Clinic belongs to UConn's Entrepreneurship and Innovation Consortium, a coalition of UConn programs, initiatives, activities, funding, and courses dedicated to helping ideas succeed.
+Please visit www.entrepreneurship.uconn.edu for more information.